thosangs/dbt_incremental_agg/README.md

 cd pycon25
 ```

-2. **Start dbt container**
+2. **Start containers**

 ```bash
 make up
 ```

-This starts the dbt container with DuckDB embedded, creates runtime directories, and generates store transaction data.
+This starts both the dbt container (with DuckDB embedded) and the marimo visualization notebook.
+It creates runtime directories and generates store transaction data.
 No external services needed!

+- **dbt + DuckDB**: Available in the `dbt` container
+- **Marimo visualization**: Available at http://localhost:8080 📊

 4. **Run a demo**